xXBricksquadXx/TN-Legal-RAG/docs/tn/code/tca-1-1-108-substantive-changes-prohibited.md

 - Courts and practitioners can rely on T.C.A. not to have changed the substantive law during codification.
 - Enrollment errors are flagged with compiler’s notes rather than silently “fixed.”
-- The long list of allowed changes is a checklist for what the commission may adjust without altering substance.
+- The list of allowed changes is a checklist for what the commission may adjust without altering substance.

 ## Statutory text